Federal Appeals Court Deals Trump Another Setback On DACA

 Earlier this week and before the 9th Circuit had ruled, the Department of Justice asked the U.S. Supreme Court to intervene by reviewing the three rulings blocking the administration's plan to terminate DACA.

 The high court has not responded to that request.
-But virtually all legal observers anticipate that the Supreme Court will ultimately decide the fate of DACA.
+But virtually all legal observers anticipate that the Supreme Court will ultimately decide the program's fate.